Bachelor of Veterinary Technology (Honours)

 - Enhance your employment opportunities through advanced professional training under the guidance of a supervisor.

-- Build your specialist knowledge with an honours research project in Veterinary Technology.
+- Build your specialist knowledge with an honours research project in veterinary technology.

 How you'll learn